 that was the first opinion so it seems, to be publicized,...
 But when the pictures were published, they had such an impact,

-that these would became the pictures that were, from then on, always associated with D-Day and ‘Bloody Omaha’.
+that these would become the pictures that would always be associated with D-Day and ‘Bloody Omaha’.

 This is the first picture (frame 29) from a saved piece of

 The pictures are shot between EASY-Red and FOX-Green, a short distance west of